KAH-HV/shop/README.md

-# shop
+# Handelsvertretung KAH

-Shop to order key duplicates from e.g. EMKA
+A webshop to order key duplicates from companies like EMKA.